We provide presenters and panelists for programs sponsored by professional organizations and community groups.

 Celebrating the Freedom to Read

 Of course, no one is celebrating banned books — except those banning books!
-The annual weeklong event celebrates the freedom to read.
+The annual week-long event, held in October, celebrates the freedom to read.
 It spotlights current and historical attempts to censor books in libraries and schools.
 It brings together the entire book community — librarians, booksellers, publishers, journalists, teachers, and readers of all types — in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.

 Photo Credit: Phillip Hamer